QantasLink

-QantasLink is a regional airline brand of Australian airline Qantas and is an affiliate member of the Oneworld airline alliance.
-It is a major competitor to Regional Express Airlines and Virgin Australia Regional Airlines.
-As of September 2010 QantasLink provided 1,900 flights each week to 54 domestic locations.
+QantasLink is a full-service, regional brand of Australian flag carrier airline Qantas.
+As of 2025, QantasLink provides over 2,000 flights each week to 65 metropolitan, regional and remote destinations across Australia, as well as short-haul international services to the Solomon Islands, New Caledonia and East Timor.
+Flights are operated by the Qantas owned subsidiaries of National Jet Systems, Network Aviation and Sunstate Airlines, with Embraer E190s wet-leased from Alliance Airlines.
+QantasLink is an affiliate member of the Oneworld airline alliance.

 History

 QantasLink's origins as a single brand for Qantas' regional airline subsidiaries go back to October 1993, when Qantas acquired Australian Airlink Pty Ltd and its fleet from parent company National Jet Systems, which up to that point had been operating flights on major regional routes for Australian Airlines.
 The Australian Airlink name remained and the fleet was repainted in Qantas livery, and National Jet Systems was subsequently contracted by Qantas to operate Australian Airlink aircraft.

-Prior to 2002, Qantas' various subsidiaries operated under their own names, eventually adopting the Australian Airlines, and later, Qantas liveries.
-In 2002 a common brand was created, encompassing AirLink (a franchise, operated by National Jet Systems), Sunstate Airlines, Eastern Australia Airlines, and Southern Australia Airlines; Southern Australia has since ceased operations.
+Prior to 2001, Qantas' various subsidiaries operated under their own names, eventually adopting the Australian Airlines, and later, Qantas liveries.
+In 2002, a common brand was created, encompassing AirLink (a franchise, operated by National Jet Systems), Sunstate Airlines, Eastern Australia Airlines, and Southern Australia Airlines; Southern Airlines has since ceased operations.

-For a short while, QantasLink took over some of Qantas' non-trunk routes, such as Sydney - Sunshine Coast, using Boeing 717s that were inherited after Qantas acquired Impulse Airlines.
+For a short while, QantasLink took over some of Qantas' non-trunk routes, such as Sydney – Sunshine Coast, using Boeing 717s that were inherited after Qantas acquired Impulse Airlines.
 QantasLink ceased operating some of these routes after Qantas formed low-cost subsidiary Jetstar Airways, transferring the Boeing 717 aircraft and routes to the new airline.
-In 2005/06, eight of the 717s were returned to QantasLink following Jetstar's acquisition of Airbus A320 aircraft, to be operated in Western Australia, Northern Territory and far north Queensland by National Jet Systems.
+From 2005 to 2006, eight of the 717s were returned to QantasLink following Jetstar's acquisition of Airbus A320 aircraft, with the 717s to be operated in Western Australia, Northern Territory and far north Queensland by National Jet Systems.

 On 31 July 2015, Network Aviation was rebranded to QantasLink.
 This was announced by Qantas with the unveiling of a Fokker 100 in QantasLink colours.

-In January 2018, Network Aviation confirmed it would lease two Airbus A320s from Jetstar Airways for flights to and from Perth as part of the QantasLink brand.

 On 20 May 2020, Qantas announced the purchase of Cobham Australia's National Jet Systems subsidiary which had operated the Boeing 717-200 on behalf of QantasLink for 15 years, bringing both employees and the fleet in-house.
+In August 2020, National Jet systems closed the Perth and Cairns bases of their operations, with Western Australian operations to be taken over by Network Aviation.

-On 4 February 2021, Qantas announced that they will be leasing 3 Embraer E190 with the option for up to 14 to operate on routes like Adelaide-Alice Springs, Darwin-Alice Springs, and Darwin-Adelaide.
+On 4 February 2021, Qantas announced an initial 3 year deal with Alliance Airlines to wetlease 3 Embraer E190 aircraft with the option for up to 14 aircraft to operate on routes like Adelaide–Alice Springs, Darwin–Alice Springs, and Darwin–Adelaide.
+Qantas has steadily expanded upon its lease agreement and use of the aircraft around its network, with the company currently agreed to operate 26 aircraft by April 2024, with 4 options remaining.